Stanford Blood Center Media Kit

 Locations & Appointments

-Stanford Blood Center has donation centers in Campbell, Menlo Park, and Mountain View.
+Stanford Blood Center has donation centers in Campbell, Dublin, Menlo Park, and Mountain View.
 To schedule an appointment at one of our centers, visit sbcdonor.org or call 888-723-7831.
 To find a mobile drive, visit stanfordbloodcenter.org/find-a-drive.

 Blood Donation FAQs